Deciduous Fruit Trees

 - Mariposa - Large heart shaped blood plum with dark red skin and deep red, juicy sweet flesh with very good flavour.
 Semi-freestone and soft when fully ripe.
 Fruit ripens January to February.
 X-pollinators: Narrabeen, Santa Rosa & Satsuma

 - Narrabeen - Large round firm fruit, reddish skin with creamy white flesh, very sweet with a tang, rich and juicy.
 Freestone.
 Fruit ripens late January.
-X-pollinators: Mariposa, Santa Rosa & Satsuma
+X-pollinators: Mariposa, Santa Rosa & Satsuma (Sold Out)

 - Santa Rosa - Medium fruit with purplish crimson skin with yellow flesh with tartness near the clingstone.
 Good cropper.
 Fruit ripens late December to January.
 X-pollinators: Mariposa, Narrabeen & Satsuma.
 Partially self-fertile.